AlphaGenes/AlphaImpute-docs/chapters/01-small-intro.md

 The *genotype file* \index{Genotypes} is formatted with one row per individual, and is space or comma separated.
 Multiple spaces or tabs are ignored.
 The first column of the genotype file contains the ID for the genotyped individuals, followed by columns for each SNP.
 SNPs are encoded `0`, `1`, or `2` for homozygote, heterozygote, and homozygote, respectively.
 Missing genotypes are coded with any value between 3 and 9.
+For PLINK 1.9 formatted files, we refer to the full manual.

 Neither pedigree or genotype file may contain headers.
 The pedigree file may record additional individuals that are not genotyped.

 ### Settings in the spec file

 The settings for AlphaImpute are specified in `AlphaImputeSpec.txt`^[The AlphaImpute executable accepts a single command line argument, the filename of the spec file.
 Without a command line argument, AlphaImpute expects the spec file to be named `AlphaImputeSpec.txt` and located in the current directory.].
+An example of the spec file is given in the section ['Spec file example'](#spec-file-example).
+Most options have default values and do not require specifying^[AlphaImpute will create the file `AlphaImputeSpecFileUsed.txt` with the values it has used.].
 Only a few lines are required to specify the input files, number of SNPs, settings for phasing, parallelization, and threshold for distinguishing high-density vs. low-density individuals, although good default values for these exists.
 Examples of the file is available in the zip file with the executable.